RenderKit/embree/doc/src/compilation.md

   One can also specify multiple Xe devices separated by comma to compile ahead of time for multiple devices, e.g. "dg2,pvc".
-When enabling AOT compilation for one or multiple Xe devices, JIT compilation will always additionaly be enabled in case the code is started on a device no code is precompiled for.
+When enabling AOT compilation for one or multiple Xe devices, JIT compilation will always additionally be enabled in case the code is started on a device no code is precompiled for.

   Execute "ocloc compile --help" for more details of possible devices to pass.
 Embree is only supported on Xe HPG/HPC and newer devices.